serverless/serverless/.github/ISSUE_TEMPLATE/bug_report.md

 </details>

 <!--
-Q3: Provide (in below placeholder) FULL name and output of command that exposes the problem.
+Q3: Provide (in below placeholder) FULL name and output of the command that exposes the problem.
        Note: Ensure SLS_DEBUG=* env var for verbose debug output -->